-It’s very hard to know if we are deficient in zinc, but if your hair is falling out, or you’ve lost your libido or your energy is at rock-bottom, or you have cracks around your lips or you are feeling depressed or you have gut health concerns, or you are still in menstruating and have bad period cramps, then you might want to give this mighty mineral a thought.
+It’s very hard to know if we are deficient in zinc, but if your hair is falling out, or you’ve lost your libido or your energy is at rock-bottom, or you have cracks around your lips or you are feeling depressed or you have gut health concerns, or you are still in menstruating and have bad period cramps, or you have hormonal headaches and migraines, then you might want to give this mighty mineral a thought.
 Especially if you’ve come off meat, dairy and seafood.

 However, there’s more to my concern about zinc intake and absorption for women in menopause and post-menopause, and that is the roll-out of vaccinations around the world.